To get a title for an old camper

 An inspector will need to check and sign off all safety equipment before allowing the camper to get a title.

-Many counties need emissions testing for all vehicles, so if required, you will need to drive any motorhome to a testing center where you will get a print out if the RV passes inspection you bring to the DMV.
+Many counties need emissions testing for all vehicles, so if required, you will need to drive any motorhome to a testing center where you will get a printout of whether the RV passes inspection you bring to the DMV.

 If the motorhome does not pass the emissions test, you will have to repair the exhaust system and return for another test.